|

 - Use indenting, spaces around equal signs and other operators, and avoid long lines of code.

-- Creating functions for commonly used operations saves time, but with matlab, it is sometimes easier to use scripts rather than functions for main programs.
+- Avoid the overuse of functions, especially in the early stages of development.
+Creating functions for commonly used operations saves time, but with matlab, it is sometimes easier to use scripts rather than functions for main programs.
 This helps when debugging, because internal variables are accessible interactively when a program breaks.
 One a program is debugged, if you prefer to use it as a function, create a top level script which stores the function calls rather than entering them interactively.

 - Comment your code.
 If you leave a code and return to it after a few days it may be hard to follow without comments.
 Describe in a few words what each variable represents and the function of each line or group of a few lines.
 Put in clear dividers between major code sections.
-Write out equations in Matlab or Mathematica text notation.
+Write out equations in text notation.
 Document tricky minus signs and constants.
-Long paragraphs of descriptive prose may be unnecessary.

-- Generally a given algorithm is modified and used in slightly different ways for a number of problems.
-You can save multiple versions of a code, but this should be done when the code is sufficiently mature.
-Changing a single copy of the code is undesirable because past work is lost and must be redone if a problem is repeated.
-A good approach to managing multiple variations is to keep a single copy of the code and embed parameters and short sections of code for each type of problem inside if statements that can be turned on and off as needed.
+- A given algorithm is often modified and used in different ways for multiple problems.
+Saving multiple versions of a code is good practice and helps when rerunning a specific analysis.
+This should be done only when a code is sufficiently mature and unlikely to change.
+One approach to managing variations is to keep a single copy of the code and embed parameters and short sections of code for each type of problem inside if statements that can be turned on and off as needed.

-- The matlab image and imagesc commands display arrays in the standard way with rows horizontal.
-However, for two-dimensional data, it is better to have the first array index represent the x coordinate of the physical domain and the second index represent y, with the (1,1) element corresponding to the lower left corner of the physical domain.
-To view the data in proper orientation, rotate the array using .' before displaying using image or imagesc.
+- For two-dimensional data, the first array index should represent the x coordinate of the physical domain and the second index should represent y, with the (1,1) element corresponding to the lower left corner of the physical domain.
+The matlab commands image and imagesc display arrays using the matrix convention with rows horizontal.
+To view n-dimensional data in the standard orientation, rotate the array using .' before displaying using image or imagesc.